XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-create-conditional-escrows.md

 This example shows how to:

-1. Create escrow payments that become available when any account enters a fulfillment code.
+1. Create escrow payments that become available when an account enters a fulfillment code.

 2. Complete a conditional escrow transaction.